Habitat II: Habitat II at the 49th United Nations General Assembly

 The Second Committee of the UN General Assembly addressed Habitat II from 8–16 November 1994.
 The Earth Negotiations Bulletin prepared a year-end update report on Habitat II preparations that included a report on the General Assembly's treatment of this agenda item.
 A draft resolution on the "United Nations Conference on Human Settlements (Habitat II)" (A/C.2/49/L.27) was first tabled by the co-sponsors, Algeria, on behalf of the G-77 and China, and Turkey.
 After informal consultations by members of the Second Committee, the Vice Chair, Raiko Raichev (Bulgaria) submitted a new draft resolution (A/C.2/49/L.61).
-This resolution was adopted as orally amended by the Committee on Friday, 9 December 1994.The operative part of the resolution, as contained in L.61, took note of the reports of the PrepCom on its organizational session and first substantive session and endorsed the decisions contained therein.
+This resolution was adopted as orally amended by the Committee on 9 December 1994.The operative part of the resolution, as contained in L.61, took note of the reports of the PrepCom on its organizational session and first substantive session and endorsed the decisions contained therein.
 The resolution approved the PrepCom's recommendation that a third substantive session of the PrepCom be held at UN Headquarters early in 1996 to complete the preparatory work for the Conference.

 The Second Session of the Habitat II Preparatory Committee

-The Second Substantive Session of the PrepCom was held in Nairobi, Kenya from the 24 April - 5 May 1995.
+The Second Substantive Session of the PrepCom was held in Nairobi, Kenya, from the 24 April - 5 May 1995.
 The Earth Negotiations Bulletin published a summary of the meeting.